singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 10  }
 ```

-It should be noted that many people dislike the Singleton design pattern, even calling it an "anti-pattern:' One reason for this is that it can interfere with unit testing.
+It should be noted that many people dislike the Singleton design pattern, even calling it an "anti-pattern".
+One reason for this is that it can interfere with unit testing.

 ###### Factory Method